jylauril/jquery-runner/README.md

-`lap` - Take a lap time ("snapshot" of the current time) and return it as a formatted string.
+`lap` - Take a lap time (time between the current time and time from the last checkpoint) and return it as a formatted string.
 Fires `runnerLap` event.

 ```javascript
 alert("Current lap time: " + $('#runner').runner('lap'));